====== Random Forests ======

-Now, one might consider several forecast agents – friends of neighbours- where each provides their own forecast depending on the factor values.
-Some will be higher than the actual value, and some lower.
-However, since they all use some **experience-based knowledge**, the forecast collected will be distributed around the actual value.
+Now, one might consider several forecast agents – friends of neighbours - where each provides their forecast depending on the factor values.
+Some will be higher than the actual value, and some will be lower.
+However, since they all use some **experience-based knowledge**, the forecast collected will be distributed around the exact value.

 Some advantages:

-* Furthermore, the more diverse initial information sources have been used, the more diverse models will be and the more robust the final estimate is;
+* Furthermore, the more diverse the initial information sources used, the more diverse the models will be and the more robust the final estimate.

 RF features:

-* Each tree in the forest uses randomly selected subset of factors;
+* Each tree in the forest uses a randomly selected subset of factors.

 Each tree in the forest is grown as follows: